aipmhub/aipm-chat/contributing/State-Management/State-Management-Intro.md

 - **High Complexity**: Involves over 30 states and 20 actions, requiring modular cohesion using slices.
 Each slice declares its own initState, actions, reducers, and selectors.

-The directory structure of the previous version of SessionStore for LobeChat, with high complexity, implements a large amount of business logic.
+The directory structure of the previous version of SessionStore for AiPMChat, with high complexity, implements a large amount of business logic.
 However, with the modularization of slices and the fractal architecture, it is easy to find the corresponding modules, making it easy to maintain and iterate on new features.

 ```bash
 AiPMChat SessionStore